 Our main definitions and theorems have been formalised in Nominal Isabelle [UK12].
 This has required significant new ideas to represent data types with infinitary constructors like infinite conjunction, and their alpha-equivalence classes.
 As a result we corrected several details in our formulations and proofs, and now have very high confidence in their correctness.
-The formalisation effort has been substantial, and we consider it a very worth-while investment.
+The formalisation effort has been substantial, and we consider it a very worthwhile investment.
 It is hard to measure it precisely since five persons worked on this on and off since 2015, but at a very rough estimate it is less than half of the total effort.
 The main hurdle was in the very beginning, to get a representation of the infinitely wide formulas with bound names, and accompanying induction schemes.

 Exposition.
 In the following section we provide the necessary background on nominal sets.
 In Section 3 we present our main definitions and results on nominal transition systems and modal logics.
 In Sections 4 and 5 we derive useful operators such as quantifiers and fixpoints, and indicate some practical uses.
 Section 6 shows how to treat variants of bisimilarity such as late and open in a uniform way, and in Section 7 we treat a logic for weak bisimilarity.
 Section 8 presents an encoding of state predicates as actions.
 In Sections 9 and 10 we compare with related work and demonstrate how our framework can be applied to recover earlier results uniformly.
-Finally Section 11 concludes with some remarks on the formalisation in Nominal Isabelle.
+Section 11 contains a brief account of the formalisation in Nominal Isabelle, and finally Section 12 concludes with some ideas for further work.

-This paper is an extended version of [PBE+15] and [PWBE17].
+This paper is an extended and revised version of [PBE+15] and [PWBE17].